 - In late summer through autumn, tree of heaven produces large clusters of papery wings (samaras), each with a single central seed.
 The samaras vary from greenish-yellow to red-brown and are often vibrantly colored in the fall.

-- It is allelopathic and can affect germination, growth, survival, and reproduction of other plants.
+- Tree of heaven produces allelopathic chemicals in its leaves, roots, and bark.
+These are chemicals that affect the germination, growth, survival, and reproduction of other plants.

 - Ailanthus forms dense thickets, reducing wildlife habitat, particularly in riparian areas.